 10. Cast Dashboard

-Cast Dashboard is a little, okay a lot different from all the apps above and even the ones not included above.
+Cast Dashboard is a little but a lot different from all the apps above and even the ones not included above.
 It lets you “create a customized dashboard for your Chromecast or Android TV.”
 Why?
 Well, it looks fancier than an image slideshow that’s why.
 You can add several widgets as floating cards on your TV.
 It lets you customize the look and feel to an extent.
-There aren’t a lot many widgets in here either but if you have a Chromecast you should definitely give it a try.
+There aren’t a lot many widgets in here either but if you have a Chromecast, it’s one of the best free apps should definitely give it a try.